megaStar277/code-push-server/README.md

 $ CONFIG_FILE=/path/to/config.json NODE_ENV=production node ./bin/www
 ```

-notice. you have to change `loginSecret` in config
+notice. you have to change `loginSecret` in config.json for security.

 ## Default listen Host/Port  127.0.0.1/3000
 you can change like this.